gamesbrainiac/graphql-in-the-python-world/README.md

 # Graphql in the Python World

-To run, simply execute run.sh.
+To run, execute run.sh.
 But, before doing so, make sure that you have the right databases configured in models.py.

 You can also use docker-compose to run this application.